A hill top view of Mike's forest, where he makes his home.

 As I sit here in my dining room, I have a full 180 degree view of the surrounding forest and valley, with the nearest trees only meters away.
 The forest continues throughout my home without break.
 I just fitted in with the existing trees when I came here 10 years ago.
 No need to repeat the forest destruction of men of my own language group.

 I am very grateful that my income is now good and provides abundance, for the first time in my life.
 Accommodation, food and other necessary costs are all covered.
-In addition, I can now afford to buy CD’s and travel (occasionally) to Kirtan concerts in Sunshine Coast, 300 km away.
-And sleep in my campervan at free parking places.
+In addition, I can now afford to pay for car repairs by proper mechanics, replace my deep cycle batteries when they fail, and buy crafted new musical instruments for concerts in Gin Gin.

 Due to chronic illness throughout my thirties, I learned long ago to train the palette and preference for food to eat only what my body needs for its nourishment.
 I simply cannot afford to eat pseudo food, or even the wrong food types and meals.
 My digestion will immediately rebel, and what little strength I have will simply vanish from my body.